SIKHS THE SEEKERS

 Under

-these circumstances the Sikhs are virtually fleeing India and at places
+these circumstances the Sikhs are virtually fleeing India to western countries like UK,

 Canada, Australia, USA, New Zealand etc.